 If you look shiny metal in real life, you see that it has these weird shapes on its surface and that is because it reflects surrounding environment and because the surface is not entirely even.
 I don’t have any environment what to reflect the form, so I used the same shadow color I used for the main shadows.

 I believe that was what it took to create that shiny surface.
 When placing shadows the easiest light source is from the top and it’s because the sun is most of the day above us and we are used to seeing objects lit from above.
-However, if you want to make the drawing slightly more interesting you could use a light source which resides on the side or possibly even beneath the object.
+However, if you want to make the drawing slightly more interesting you could use a light source that resides on the side or possibly even beneath the object.

 Make your mecha drawing complete